-Late motions which are submitted after the amendment deadline but before 10:00, Friday 23 May will be considered by CBC at its meeting immediately prior to Congress.
-Late motions will only be accepted at this stage if they could not have been submitted by the amendment deadline.
+Late motions which are submitted before 10:00 on Friday 23 May will be considered by CBC at its meeting immediately prior to Congress, and it will be possible to circulate these motions at the start of Congress.
+CBC expects at this stage only to consider late motions which could not have been submitted by the amendment deadline (2 May).